dortania/OpenCore-Install-Guide/config-laptop.plist/coffee-lake-plus.md

 ::: details More in-depth Info

 * **AppleCpuPmCfgLock**: YES
-  * Only needed when CFG-Lock can't be disabled in BIOS, Clover counterpart would be AppleIntelCPUPM. **Please verify you can disable CFG-Lock, most systems won't boot with it on so requiring use of this quirk**
+  * Only needed when CFG-Lock can't be disabled in BIOS, Clover counterpart would be AppleIntelCPUPM
+  * Only applicable for Ivy Bridge and older
+    * Note: Broadwell and older require this when running 10.10 or older
 * **AppleXcpmCfgLock**: YES
-  * Only needed when CFG-Lock can't be disabled in BIOS, Clover counterpart would be KernelPM. **Please verify you can disable CFG-Lock, most systems won't boot with it on so requiring use of this quirk**
+  * Only needed when CFG-Lock can't be disabled in BIOS, Clover counterpart would be KernelPM
+  * Only applicable for Haswell and newer
+    * Note: Ivy Bridge-E is also included as it's XCPM capable
 * **CustomSMBIOSGuid**: NO
   * Performs GUID patching for UpdateSMBIOSMode set to `Custom`.
 Usually relevant for Dell laptops
   * Enabling this quirk with UpdateSMBIOSMode Custom mode can also disable SMBIOS injection into "non-Apple" OSes however we do not endorse this method as it breaks Bootcamp compatibility.
 Use at your own risk